willxxy/ChatGPT-Tools/README.md

 # ChatGPT-Tools
-Tools for ChatGPT that I found to be useful.
+Tools for ChatGPT API that I found to be useful.